texastribune/ckeditor-gamma/README.md

 CKEditor 4
 ==========
-This is the Texas Tribune's test version of CKEditor used for a minimalist editor within the Django Admin.
+This is the Texas Tribune's dev version of CKEditor used for a minimalist editor within the Django Admin.

-We'll be giving it a test drive on our flat pages.
+We're currently giving it a test drive on our flat pages.

 It includes a custom TT plugin for auto-linking politicians to their directory pages.
+If you want to test the plugin, you'll need to run this editor instance on a simple server and proxy the port to domain name that ends in .texastribune.org.

 ## Documentation